Historical Markers in Hardy County, West Virginia

 Hardy County Timeline

-This timeline provides a concise overview of the key events in the history of Hardy County, West Virginia.
+This timeline provides a condensed summary of the historical journey of Hardy County, West Virginia.

 - 1785 - Hardy County, WV is established by the Virginia General Assembly.